-Registration is an annual process; once an organization is registered, renewals must be completed every year which permits the organization to operate during the two semesters comprising the academic year.
+Registration is an annual process.
+Once an organization is registered, renewals must be completed every year that permits the organization to operate during the two semesters comprising the academic year.
 Organizations are not permitted to operate during the summer.
-Any organization that promotes clandestine relationships or permits the violation of school regulations forfeits its privilege to function on the campus.
-Benefits associated with being a registered or recognized student organization include access to university facilities and resources at no cost, and the ability to advertise on campus.
+Any organization that promotes clandestine relationships, fronts for another agency, entity or organization, or permits the violation of school regulations forfeits its privilege to function on the campus.
+Benefits associated with being a registered or recognized student organization include access to University resources at minimal to no cost, the ability to advertise on campus, as well as the ability to request the use of COSA funds.
 Groups are encouraged to register early to receive full benefits.
-All organizations interested in being recognized by the university are expected to register by the first day of September for the academic year via the respective organizational portal via ORGSYNC.
+All organizations interested in being recognized by the University are expected to register by the first day of September for the academic year via the respective organizational portal via ORGSYNC.